 The first one is, cat foods that contain high fiber content are somewhat tasteless.
 You can say that your feline will not like the taste of the food if she is a picky eater.
 Like my obese cat Jenny, she never likes to eat a high fiber diet because of unappealing taste.
 But maybe your cat likes the taste of fiber food.
 It all depends upon the liking of your fur ball.
 In short, if your kitty is a picky eater, then you have to have a very tough time feeding her.

 Besides this, your fur balls have frequent urge to poop.
 The reason behind this is, fiber diet have increased the bulk of waste product in her intestine that is the reason she visits her litter pot frequently.
 This could be cumbersome for lazy cats who don’t want to move from their rest zone.

-Moreover, these diets contain lots and lots of fiber than the normal diet; this may lead to flatulence in cat or production of excessive gas.
+Moreover, these diets contain lots and lots of fiber than the normal diet; this may lead to flatulence in the cat or production of excessive gas.
 In fact, you will find your cat farting also.
-Sounds hilarious but trust me your cat will gonna get rid of all sorts of digestive problems if she is on high fiber diet.
+Sounds hilarious but trust me your cat will gonna get rid of all sorts of digestive problems if she is on a high fiber diet.

 Things To Know About High Fiber Cat Food:

 One of the most important things that you should know before choosing any high fiber diet is to check the source of fibers.
 Fibers can be crude fiber or dietary fiber.
 The former one is indigestible carbohydrate which is not at all good for your kitty, whereas the later one is best for your feline friend.

 So read the label loud and clear before getting your hands onto any fiber-rich cat food.
 Crude fibers can be obtained from wood chips or wheat corn.
 They can upset your cat’s stomach.

 Wet cat foods have a much higher amount of fibers as compared to dry cat food.
 So it’s ideal to choose a wet cat food that should have a minimum of 10% fiber content.